SahityaNaik/ecommerce-api/README.md

 # 🛒 E-Commerce API + React Frontend

-A full-stack e-commerce web application built for the AdaptNXT assignment.
+A full-stack e-commerce web application.
 Includes a **Node.js + Express** backend with **MongoDB** and **JWT-based role authentication**, and a **React + Vite** frontend for a simple shopping experience: browse products, manage cart, and place orders.

 ---